andy-guttridge/tribehub_react/README.md

 </p>

 ### 'Single page mode' for medium and large screen sizes
-Early in development, it became apparent that while the content and design of the web app was very well suited to mobile devices, each of the separate pages would appear very sparse on larger displayes (e.g. tablet and desktop).
+Early in development, it became apparent that while the content and design of the web app was very well suited to mobile devices, each of the separate pages would appear very sparse on larger displays (e.g. tablet and desktop).
 It was then decided to display the Tribe Home, Account and Profile pages as sections on a single page for screens of 768px width and above.
 The bottom navbar is not present when the app is in 'single page mode'.
 This was implemented using a custom `useSinglePage` hook, which any component within the app can access to determine whether the app is currently in single page mode and render itself appropriately.

 For both tablets (768px breakpoint) and large devices (1024px breakpoint) calendar events are embedded in a scrolling div in order to avoid long lists of events above the Contacts and Account sections.
 This appears underneath the calendar for tablets, and to the right of the calendar for large devices.